 Common sports injuries to the knee area include ACL (anterior cruciate ligament) tears and meniscus tears.
 Most knee injuries require immediate medical care and can often require surgical intervention.

-To see our knee replacement pre-operative videos and and get answers to frequently asked information on hip replacement surgery, please click here.
+To see our knee replacement surgery pre-operative videos to help understand how a patient expecting knee surgery should prepare and to get answers to frequently asked information on knee replacement surgery, please click here.

 Anterior Cruciate Ligament (ACL) Repair

 Anterior Cruciate Ligament Repair is surgery to replace a torn anterior cruciate ligament.
 These ligaments injuries most commonly occur during sports which involve sudden stops and changes in direction.
 During this procedure, the torn ligament is removed and replaced with a piece of tendon from another part of your knee.
 The surgery involves the surgeon making small incisions around your knee.

 A Bakers cyst is a fluid-filled cyst which cause a bulge beneath the skin and a feeling of tightness behind the knee.
 Pain resulting from this will get worse when you flex or extend your knee or when you’re active.

 In some cases, a Bakers Cyst may cause absolutely no pain, but only a swelling behind the knee and sometimes in your leg.
 In some people, it can involve knee pain which may get worse during prolonged periods of standing.